slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - You are forced to choose the 3 most important reasons
 - You sound more structured, confident and decisive when you speak

-Organizing is not just for making your house clean or your room tidy; the end goal is to clarify your values.
+- Organizing is not just for making your house clean or your room tidy; the end goal is to clarify your values.
 KonMari Method -> Marie kondo, perita em arrumação

-The non-linearity of productivity
+- The non-linearity of productivity

-never mistake action for motion
+- never mistake action for motion
+- there is no right time! its a delusion
+- Have a Mission.
+Every day, whether it’s “be creative today.”
+Or “go some place you’ve never been” or “talk to ten random strangers”, make a mission.
+Learn something new.
+Missions are for people who DO.
+Mission statements are for people who DON’T.

-Nothing happens in the world because of thought.
+- Nothing happens in the world because of thought.
 Or because of talking.
 Or because of writing.
 It happens because of DO-ing.

-there is no right time! its a delusion
+- Knowing is half the battle, the other half is action implementing that knowledge to your own advantage.
+- Time is the most precious thing you own.
+- lei dos 50%, so qd os lucros sao maiores q os prejuizos é q uma coisa é feita e vence-se a procrastination
+- add mark manson on procrastination - We feel anxiety over a deadline or a task that we don’t want to do, even though we know we should.
+So we procrastinate in order to remove that anxiety.

 > *'Action expresses priorities.' -- Ghandi*

-> *'Now is no time to think of what you do not have.
-Think of what you can do with what there is.' -- Ernest Hemingway*

-> *'Start where you are.
-Use what you have.
-Do what you can.' -- Arthur Ashe*

 > *'You must think like a man of action, and act like a man of thought.'*
 > *'You miss 100% of the shots you don’t take.' -- Wayne Gretzky*

-> *'Tomorrow, you promise yourself, will be different, yet, tomorrow is too often a repetition of today.' -- James T. McKay*

-We feel anxiety over a deadline or a task that we don’t want to do, even though we know we should.
-So we procrastinate in order to remove that anxiety.

-> *add mark manson on procrastination* lei dos 50%, so qd os lucros sao maiores q os prejuizos é q uma coisa é feita e vence-se a procrastination

-Time is the most precious thing you own.

-– Have a Mission
-Every day, whether it’s “be creative today.”
-Or “go some place you’ve never been” or “talk to ten random strangers”, make a mission.
-Learn something new.
-Missions are for people who DO.
-Mission statements are for people who DON’T.

-1. Don’t overthink it.
-Don’t waste time analyzing it.

-> *'Do not wait to strike till the iron is hot; but make it hot by striking.' -- Yeats*
+> *'Do not wait to strike till the iron is hot; but make it hot by striking.' -- Yeats* -->

-- Knowing is half the battle, the other half is action implementing that knowledge to your own advantage.
--->

 Timing is important.